Skip to main content

 By Rebecca Lake

 When debt becomes overwhelming, a consumer proposal may offer a solution.
-A consumer proposal allows you to negotiate your debts to pay off less than what’s owed to help you get back on track financially.
+A consumer proposal allows you to negotiate repayment with your creditors, agreeing to pay a portion of the debt based on what you can afford.

-However, consumer proposals can affect your credit score, but the impact may be less severe than filing for bankruptcy.
-If you’re considering a consumer proposal to deal with debt, it helps to know how your credit score might be impacted.
+However, consumer proposals can affect your credit score, although the impact may be less severe than filing for bankruptcy.
+If you’re considering this option, understanding how a consumer proposal affects your credit score in Canada, and how long the impact lasts, can help you plan your next steps.

 How a consumer proposal works

-A consumer proposal is a legal arrangement in which you agree to pay off a reduced amount to clear your debts with creditors.
-You’ll draft the proposal terms with the guidance of a Licensed Insolvency Trustee (LIT).
-Your LIT then negotiates with your creditors on your behalf.
+consumer proposal is a legal arrangement in which you agree to pay off a reduced amount to clear your debts with creditors.
+You’ll draft the proposal terms with the guidance of a Licensed Insolvency Trustee (LIT) who then negotiates with your creditors on your behalf.

 Assuming your creditors approve, you’ll pay an agreed-upon amount each month.
-It can take up to 60 months to finish a consumer proposal.
-Once you complete it, you’re done paying off the debts.
+It can take up to 60 months to finish a consumer proposal and once complete, you’re done paying off the debts.

 Your credit report is a collection of information about your debts, including how much you owe, the types of debt you have and your payment history.
 Equifax and TransUnion are the two main agencies responsible for creating credit reports in Canada.

-When you file a consumer proposal, it will likely appear on your credit reports.
-Specifically, anyone authorized to check your credit report will be able to see:
+When you file a consumer proposal, it becomes a formal record on your credit report that lenders and anyone authorized to check it, can see.

 • The date you filed